crownstone/yodiwo-crownstone-node/README.md

 }
 ```

 This specifies on which port the user can find the Crownstone USB dongle.
-For more information on this, take a look at the bluenet lib [https://github.com/crownstone/bluenet-python-lib].
+For more information on this, take a look at the [bluenet lib](https://github.com/crownstone/bluenet-python-lib).

+### Yodiwo configuration

 Finally, the Yodiwo part: